newbie2019-hub/SETUP-CAPSTONE/README.md

  > composer install --ignore-platform-reqs

  #Migrate and Seed the Database
+ #This will create tables for the database and store the default data as well
+ #Checkout the Configuration Section for the accounts of the seeder
  > php artisan migrate --seed

  #Run the JWT Token (Tymon JWT was used for this system)